 On the day of treatment, you are carefully put into the right position.
 You may see lights from the machine lined up with the marks on your skin.
 These help the therapist know you are in the right position.
 The therapist will leave the room while the machine sends radiation to your tumor.

 During this time, he or she can see you, hear you, and talk to you.
 When the machine sends radiation to your tumor, you will need to be very still, but you do not have to hold your breath.

 Side effects of EBRT

-Radiation therapy affects normal cells, as well as cancer cells.
+Radiation therapy affects cancer cells.
+But it can also affect normal cells.
 This can cause side effects.
 The side effects from radiation are usually limited to the area being treated.
 Some people have few or no side effects.
-But if you do have them, your doctor may change the dose of your radiation or the frequency of treatment.
-Or the doctor may stop treatment until the side effects are cleared up.
-Be sure to tell your doctor about any symptoms you have.
+But if you do have them, your healthcare provider may change the dose of your radiation or how often you get treatment.
+Or your provider may stop treatment until the side effects decrease or stop.
+Be sure to tell your healthcare provider about any symptoms you have.